yeffrimic/BlindProject/README.md

 ﻿
 #Blind project
-is an open oroject that want to give Blind people a new way to feel the world, using an ultrasonic sensor to measure the distance between the device and an obstacle a meter away.
+Is an open project that want to give blind people a new way to feel the world, using an ultrasonic sensor to measure the distance between the device and an obstacle a meter away.

 ##Team Members
 Yeffri J. Salazar](https://themicrofcontrol.wordpress.com) team leader, prototyping.
 Sebastian Juarez](https://jucamake.wordpress.com) 3d design.

 ##Requirements